AML-CityU/AML-CityU.github.io/_pages/home.md

 </div>

 **Applied Machine Learning Lab (AML Lab)** is a dynamic research group at the [Department of Data Science in City University of Hong Kong](https://www.sdsc.cityu.edu.hk/).
 Our aim is to explore new methods and applications of Machine Learning and Data Mining, including
-- Personalization, Recommender System, Online Advertising, Search Engine, and Information Retrieval
+- Personalization, Recommender System, Search Engine, Online Advertising, and Information Retrieval
-- Urban Computing, Smart City, GeoAI, Spatio-Temporal Data Analysis, and Location-Based Social Networks
-- Large Language Model, Reinforcement Learning, AutoML, AGI, Graph Learning, Trustworthy AI, and Multimodal ML
+- Large Language Model, AGI, AutoML, Reinforcement Learning, Trustworthy AI, and Multimodal ML
-- AI + X: Education, Healthcare, Carbon Neutral, Social Computing, E-commerce, Finance, and Ecosystem
+- AI + X: Healthcare, Urban Computing & Smart City, Science, and Education